 Receive Treatment for Your Rotator Cuff Tear Today | Axes Physical Therapy Arcadia, MO

-Whether your rotator cuff tear occured because of an injury or of wear and tear over time, you won’t be able to completely enjoy your life as you should until you get treatment from knowledgeable and empathetic physical and occupational therapists who can safely and effectively guide you as you heal.
-No two rotator cuff tears are exactly the same, and at Axes Physical Therapy we build a tailored plan for you based on evidence and your individual needs.
+Whether your rotator cuff tear occured because of an injury or of wear and tear over time, you won’t be able to fully enjoy your life as you should until you get treatment from experienced and compassionate physical and occupational therapists who can safely and effectively lead you as you heal.
+Every rotator cuff tear is different, and at Axes Physical Therapy we create a tailored plan for you based on evidence and your individual needs.
 As your physical therapist, we work hard to help you restore your movement health and help you recover from your rotator cuff tear, and we look forward to seeing you once again able to high-five your clinical team on your way out.
-Contact us today by picking the location nearest you or get a free injury screening to take the first step in getting back to the activities you love.
+Contact us today by choosing the location closest to you or get a free injury screening to take the first step in getting back to the activities you love.